vitaliisili/linux-commands/mv/readme.md

 # -b	It creates a backup file in the destination directory.To explore more options of the “rm” command, users can utilize the “help” utility:

-#  *To explore more options of the “rm” command, users can utilize the “help” utility:*
+#  *To explore more options of the “mv” command, users can utilize the “help” utility:*

-$ rm --help
+$ mv --help